 NO SHOWS WILL BE CHARGED FULL AMOUNT OF THE TRIP.

-If Always Rafting cancels the trip due to low water levels or other hazards, full refund will be made to all customers for those days.
+If ARK cancels the trip due to low water levels or other hazards, full refund will be made to all customers for those days.

 We are always on the water - rain or shine.
 We have even rafted in the snow!
-However, if the river flow is too low, rafting is not as fun (Class I & II rapids), can be less safe, and our rafts can get damaged by rocks.
-The Sevier River flow can get too low during the first week or 2 weeks of June because of water cuts requested by farmers in the area while they harvest.
+However, if the river flow is too low, rafting is not as fun, can be less safe, and our rafts can get damaged by rocks.
+The Sevier River flow is dam-controlled and can get too low during the first week or 2 weeks of June because of water cuts requested by farmers in the area while they harvest.
+This is completely out of our hands and actual dates change from year to year, so we cannot plan ahead for it.
 We monitor this on a day-by-day basis and may call you the night before or, worst case, the morning of your trip to cancel.
-You will be given the option to either reschedule your trip for a later date at no additional cost or we will give you a full refund.
+You will be given the option to either reschedule your trip for a later date at no additional cost, do a flat water kayaking trip instead for a partial refund, or we will cancel your trip and give you a full refund.
 We will make sure to let you know as soon as we know so that you can plan accordingly.

 Yes, we don’t recommend whitewater rafting for people with respiratory issues or cardiac problems.

-While we don’t have a fixed weight limit for our trips, our rafts need to be well balanced for a safe trip down the river.
+Yes, we have a weight restriction of 300 lbs.* Our rafts need to be well balanced for a safe and enjoyable trip down the river.
 We reserve the right to deny someone a spot on a raft if they could put other customers or our guides at risk.

-At Always Rafting, we take the safety of our customers and our employees very seriously.
+At ARK, we take the safety of our customers and our employees very seriously.
 If a customer appears to be intoxicated or under the influence of alcohol or drugs, they can risk the safety of others and we can deny them a spot on the raft.
 No refund will be made to the customer.
+We strongly encourage customers who might be experiencing fever, cough, cold, or other signs of possible COVID exposure to immediately call us and cancel their reservation.
+Any customer exhibiting such signs will be denied a spot on the raft.

 Yes!
 Expect to get splashed, if not completely drenched!